- 1 Indian Spitz at a glance

 The utility dog

-Not many people know this about the Indian Spitz; this dog is a famous circus dog.
-They are highly intelligent, and their small size enables them to learn and perform amazing tricks.
-India’s renowned circus industry has always relied on this dog.
+Not many people know this about the Indian Spitz; this Indian breed is a famous circus dog.
+They are highly intelligent, and their small size and low body weight enable them to learn and perform amazing tricks.
+India’s renowned circus industry has always relied on the Indian Spitz dog and the Labrador Retriever.

 An Indian Spitz, Tuffy, played a vital role in a classic 1994 hit Bollywood movie Hum Aapke Hai Kaun.
-Redo, a 6-year-old dog played a crucial role in the film.
+Redo, a 6-year-old Indian Spitz, played a crucial role in the film.
 Interestingly the lead actress who worked with this dog adapted this dog after the movie.

 The Indian Spitz, in most homes, is a family companion.
 People fell in love with this “English Kutta,” and they were the most popular dog in India in the 1980s and 1990s.
-Their snow-white coat, small size, intelligence, and adaptability made them prized companion dogs.
+Their snow-white coat, small size, low body weight, intelligence, and adaptability made them prized companion dogs.

-This dog is a loyal and loving dog.
-They are good with kids, well-suited for apartment living, and compatible with other pets.
-If you are looking for a small companion dog that can thrive in Indian weather, choose this dog.
+This toy breed is a loyal and loving dog, and they are good with kids, well-suited for small apartment living, and compatible with other pets.
+If you are looking for a little companion dog that can thrive in Indian weather, choose this dog.
+Of all the Indian dog breeds, this dog is the best pet for the family.

 The current status of Indian Spitz

-The current state of this dog is no different from other native Indian dogs.
-Their popularity is declining, and people choose dogs such as the Lhasa Apso.
+The current state of Indian Spitz is no different from other native Indian dog breeds.
+Their popularity is declining, and people choose dogs such as the Lhasa Apso or the expensive Samoyed.
 We assess their current state as vulnerable.
 With help, this dog can make a comeback.

 We believe it the responsibility of blogs such as barks.in to make the right information available.
-Once people understand the true nature of these dogs, they will be empowered to make the best choice.
+Once a person understands the true nature of these small dogs, he/she will be empowered to make the best choice.

 Import of non-native dogs

-An influx of dog imports is pushing the Indian Spitz.
-While this dog is also an introduced dog, 100s of years of selective breeding have made these dogs well-suited for Indian conditions.
+Today, everyone wants a Labrador or a Samoyed dog or other non-native dog breeds.
+An influx of dog imports is pushing this Indian breed towards extinction.
+While the Indian Spitz is also an introduced dog, 100s of years of selective breeding have made these dogs Indian and a separate breed.

 We want to remind our readers that not all foreign dog breeds are compatible with Indian conditions.
 In our opinion, all dogs are great, however, for their well being choose ones that adapt well to our weather.